rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 (alias) _<unknown>(): unknown
 ```

-This can give you a lot of insight into types.
+This can give you a lot of insight into types and how TS uses them!
 However, sometimes the only thing you learn is that the type checker is confused.
 Returning to my failed `body3` example:

 ```JavaScript